Nepal Earthquake 2015

-Nepal is one of the poorest countries in the world and is therefore classed as a low income country.
-It is located between China and India in Asia along the Himalayan Mountains.
+Nepal, one of the poorest countries in the world, is a low-income country.
+Nepal is located between China and India in Asia along the Himalayan Mountains.

-At 11.26 on Saturday 25th of April 2015 a magnitude 7.9 earthquake struck Nepal.
-The focus was only eight kilometres deep and the epicentre was just 60 kilometres north-west from the capital Kathmandu, the capital city of Nepal.
-It’s a city of 700,000 inhabitants and is popular with tourists planning to treck in Himalayas, home of Mount Everest.
+At 11.26 am on Saturday, 25th of April 2015, a magnitude 7.9 earthquake struck Nepal.
+The focus was only eight kilometres deep, and the epicentre was just 60 kilometres northwest of Kathmandu, the capital city of Nepal.
+At the time of the earthquake, Kathmandu had 800,000+ inhabitants.
+The city is popular with tourists planning to trek the Himalayas, home of Mount Everest.

 What caused the Nepal Earthquake?

 The earthquake occurred on a collision plate boundary between the Indian and Eurasian plates.

 What were the impacts of the Nepal earthquake?

 - Centuries-old buildings were destroyed at UNESCO World Heritage Sites in the Kathmandu Valley, including some at the Changu Narayan Temple and the Dharahara Tower.

 - Thousands of houses were destroyed across many districts of the country.